Taaseen71/CoVid19Daily/README.md

 #### Component Estimates

-> Use this section to estimate the time necessary to build out each of the components you've described above.
->
-> Time frames are key to the development cycle.
-You have limited time to code your app, and your estimates can then be used to evalute possibilities of your MVP and post-MVP based on time needed.
-It's best you assume an additional hour for each component, as well as a few hours added to the total time, to play it safe.

 | Task                | Priority | Estimated Time | Time Invested | Actual Time |
 | ------------------- | :------: | :------------: | :-----------: | :---------: |